 Displaying images online can sometimes be problematic.
 Prodibi takes care of all the important considerations.
 These include colour management, compression, formatting, pixel density and responsiveness.

-Finally, you can also build a one-page portfolio.
+You can also build a one-page portfolio.
 Showcase your work in high quality and full zoom, with no delay.
 As with other apps, there are free and paid-for options.

-You can upload low or high resolution photos up to 50MB.
+You can upload low or high-resolution photos up to 50MB.

 Like Pixieset, it allows clients to download images.
-And they can share them via social media for greater brand exposure.
+And they can share them via social media for greater brand

 A variety of sharing options are available.
 Individual files or whole folders can be shared.
 As with Dropbox, you are able to assign different rights when sharing with them.
 These include viewing the files only or enabling editing.